okputadora/MERN-template/README.md

 $ git add .
 $ git commit -m 'init'
 ```
-1. Add your remote repo `git add remote origin <your-project-on-github>`
+1. Add your remote repo `$ git add remote origin <your-project-on-github>`

 ### Install the node packages
 1. Install the dependencies in the root directory`$ npm install`
-1. Install the dependencies in the client directoy `$cd client && npm install`
+1. Install the dependencies in the client directoy `$ cd client && npm install`

 ### Set up a local database
 1. Open the .env file in the root directory and replace the MONGO_URI value